-tackle the different types of prejudice and discrimination within pharmacy, and better equip pharmacy teams to provide person-centred care that takes account of the diverse needs and cultural differences of the communities they serve
+- tackle the different types of prejudice and discrimination within pharmacy, and - better equip pharmacy teams to provide person-centred care that takes account of the diverse needs and cultural differences of the communities they serve around the Welsh language.

-We will develop an approach to help equip pharmacists, pharmacy technicians and pharmacy teams with the awareness and confidence to be able to provide services in ways that are culturally sensitive.
-This will include information on reducing health inequalities, providing inclusive services and removing other barriers such as language, literacy or other communication challenges.

-We also want to support people to speak up and challenge discrimination, using our standards and guidance to help them do that.

-We regulate the three countries of Great Britain and we have specific requirements to meet around the Welsh language.
 We remain fully committed to making sure that people who want to communicate with us in Welsh can do so.

+We are committed to developing an approach to help equip pharmacy teams with the awareness and confidence to be able to provide services in ways that are culturally sensitive.
+We also want to support pharmacy professionals to speak up and challenge discrimination, using our standards and guidance to help them do that.

+We regulate the three countries of Great Britain and we have specific requirements to meet